 The soul – emotions and intellect – is controlled through meeting its needs in healthy or dysfunctional relationships with others through education, politics, philosophical arguments, psychological techniques, entertaining distractions, and peer pressure.

-The spirit is controlled through involvement in religious, paranormal, extraterrestrial, and openly or covertly demonic domains.
+The spirit is controlled through involvement in spiritual, religious, paranormal, extraterrestrial, and openly or covertly demonic domains.

 People who seek mastery at any level recognize the need to access power that transcends their own human limitations.
 The only way to get power and authority is to get it from the one who has it.
 This is reflected in religion, of course, but also in other areas of life such as:

 - The spiritual side of martial arts.

 - Alcoholic’s Anonymous first three of twelve steps acknowledging the individual’s need for a higher power,